opensearch-project/opensearch-build/docs/Building-an-OpenSearch-and-OpenSearch-Dashboards-Distribution.md

 #### CI/CD Environment

 We use Jenkins as our CI/CD infrastructure to build, test and release OpenSearch and OpenSearch Dashboards.
-Access it [here](https://build.ci.opensearch.org/)
+[OpenSearch CI/CD system](https://build.ci.opensearch.org/) now requires authentication for readOnly access as well.
+Please proceed to login using your GitHub.

 We build, assemble, and test our artifacts on docker containers.
 We provide docker files in [docker/ci](https://github.com/opensearch-project/opensearch-build/tree/main/docker/ci) folder, and images on [staging docker hub repositories](https://hub.docker.com/r/opensearchstaging/ci-runner/).
 All Jenkins pipelines can be found in [jenkins](https://github.com/opensearch-project/opensearch-build/tree/main/jenkins).
 The Jenkins is deployed using infrastructure as a Code and can be found in [opensearch-ci](https://github.com/opensearch-project/opensearch-ci) repository.